CalthorpeAnalytics/urbanfootprint/README-developers.md

 * [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads) -- VirtualBox allows us to create a Linux Virtual Machine
 * [Download and install Vagrant](https://www.vagrantup.com/downloads.html) -- A command line tool for interacting with VirtualBox and building the UF virtual machine

+### Windows Prerequisites - Install all in Windows

+* [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads) -- VirtualBox allows us to create a Linux Virtual Machine on your Windows computer
+* [Download and install Vagrant](https://www.vagrantup.com/downloads.html) -- A command line tool for interacting with VirtualBox and building the UF virtual machine
+* [Download and install Git-bash for Windows](https://git-scm.com/download/win) -- A quick way to get a bash prompt on Windows

 *NOTE: In order to use VirtualBox v5.1.x (on Windows or Mac) you must to install Vagrant 1.8.5+.
 For older versions of Vagrant make sure to install [VirtualBox version 5.0.x](https://www.virtualbox.org/wiki/Download_Old_Builds_5_0), which is available from the [VirtualBox Old Builds](https://www.virtualbox.org/wiki/Download_Old_Builds).*

-## First-time VM configuration
+## Developer VM Configuration

+This version installs and configures a full developer environment.
+It runs all services in "development" mode, which is slower and more resource intensive than "production" mode.
+We recommend running in this mode once you are ready to dive into Python and JavaScript development for UrbanFootprint.

-The "host" computer is the machine running VirtualBox.
+For reference, the "host" computer is the machine running VirtualBox (your Mac or Windows computer).
 The "guest" machine is the virtual machine running within VirtualBox.

 Run the following commands on the **host** computer: